treasure-data/luigi-td/docs/gettingstarted.rst

   luigi-td>=0.6.0,<0.7.0

 .. warning::
   ``<0.7.0`` is necessary.
-Luigi-TD does not guarantee backward compatibility at this time and could make incompatible changes in the next version.
+Luigi-TD currently does not guarantee backward compatibility and can make incompatible changes in future versions.

 Configuration
 =============